ShawnHymel/ei-keyword-spotting/README.md

 |--- ...
 ```

+You are welcome to use my collection of spoken words/phrases from [this repository](https://github.com/ShawnHymel/custom-speech-commands-dataset).

 ### Data Curation

 Once we have samples, we need to curate our dataset.
 To do this, we're going to combine any custom samples with the Google Speech Commands dataset, mix the samples with background noise, and upload them to Edge Impulse.
 There are two ways to do this: run a Jupyter Notebook remotely in Google Colab or run the *data-curation.py* script locally on your machine.